 Early indicators seem to point to the attack originating in China, but more evidence is needed.

-We have confirmed that this ransomware has affected Windows computers on shared networks in at least 150 countries worldwide, with 200,000 reported individual cases and more than 10,000 companies being affected as of May 14, 7:03 am US Pacific Time.
+We have confirmed that this ransomware has affected Windows computers on shared networks in at least 150 countries worldwide, with 300,000 reported individual cases and more than 10,000 companies being affected.

 Analysis of the Attack